fxn/z85/README.md

 Z85.decode("HelloWorld")           # => "\x86O\xD2o\xB5Y\xF7["
 ```

+The string returned by `decode` has encoding `Encoding::ASCII_8BIT`, also known as `Encoding::BINARY`.

+### Z85 with padding

-However, Z85 requires the input to have a number of bytes divisible by 4, so you cannot pass arbitrary arguments to `encode`.
+Z85 requires the input to have a number of bytes divisible by 4, so you cannot pass arbitrary arguments to `encode`.

 To address this, `z85` provides `*_with_padding` variants of the methods that are able to handle any binary: